-As of March 31st, 2016 the Greater Dayton Premier Management manages 3,622 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Greater Dayton Premier Management manages 3,935 active Housing Choice Vouchers.

 |Standard||Homeownership||Family Unification||Tenant Protection||Ported Out||VASH||Non-Elderly Disabled|